PreschoolKindergartenFirst Grade

 Layer 1: The Foundation (Engineering & Gross Motor Skills)

 Every great structure starts with a solid foundation.
-For a fort, this means the heavy lifting: moving couch cushions, dragging chairs, pushing ottomans into place.
-This isn't just manual labor; it's a full-blown physics and physical education lesson.
+For a fort, this means the heavy lifting, moving couch cushions, dragging chairs, and pushing ottomans into place.
+This isn’t just “busy work.”
+It’s a full-blown physics and physical education lesson happening through play.

-• The Science: As they wrestle with heavy cushions, children are getting powerful proprioceptive input-what we call 'heavy work.'
-This is deeply calming and organizing for the nervous system.
-They are intuitively learning about stability, weight distribution, and balance.
-As we explored in our guide to movement and learning, this 'big body' work is essential for building the core strength required to later sit and focus on a task.
+• The Science: As they wrestle with heavy cushions, children get powerful proprioceptive input, what we call “heavy work.”
+This kind of effort is deeply calming and organizing for the nervous system.
+They are learning, in a very hands-on way, about stability, weight distribution, and balance.
+As we explored in our guide to movement and learning, this “big body” work helps build the core strength a child needs later to sit and focus on a task.

-• Parent as 'Consulting Architect': Ask open-ended questions that spark their engineering mind.
+• Parent as 'Consulting Architect': Instead of taking over, try asking questions that invite their engineering brain to think.
 'What do you think would make a stronger base for our wall, this big square cushion or these two little ones?'

 A young boy carefully places a large couch cushion on the floor, creating the foundation for a pillow fort in his living room.